Michael Holt (snooker player)

-Michael Holt (born 7 August 1978) is an English former professional snooker player from Nottingham.
-A former world Top 20 player, he has won one ranking event – the 2020 Snooker Shoot Out – and two minor-ranking tournaments.
-He has been runner-up at two ranking events – the 2016 Riga Masters and the 2019 Snooker Shoot Out.
-He also reached the semi-finals of the 2013 Shanghai Masters as well as five further quarter-finals.
+Michael Holt (born 7 August 1978) is an English professional snooker player from Nottingham.
+A former world Top 20 player, he won one ranking event – the 2020 Snooker Shoot Out – and two minor-ranking tournaments.
+He was runner-up at two ranking events – the 2016 Riga Masters and the 2019 Snooker Shoot Out.
+Holt also reached the semi-finals of the 2013 Shanghai Masters as well as five other quarter-finals.